 Column-Oriented Database Technologies (click to download)

 My recent blog (Big Data & NoSQL Technologies) discussed various NoSQL technologies and market vendors.
-Today let’s dive into column-oriented databases and why they should play an important role in any data warehouse whose focus is on aggregations or metrics (and whose isn’t?).
+And today let’s dive into column-oriented databases and why they should play an important role in any data warehouse whose focus is on aggregations or metrics (and whose isn’t?).

 As noted in my previous blogs on NoSQL, there is also a column-store technology out there.
 Let’s not confuse that with column-oriented databases.
-They are different.
-Since several NoSQL column-store vendors were highlighted before, we will focus instead on the column-oriented database vendors here.
+Because they are different.
+We already highlighted several NoSQL column-store vendors before, so, we will focus instead on the column-oriented database vendors here.

 - High performance on aggregation queries (like COUNT, SUM, AVG, MIN, MAX)